Perform an in-place upgrade - Amazon Elastic Compute Cloud

 Perform an in-place upgrade

 Before you perform an in-place upgrade, you must determine which network drivers the instance is running.
 PV network drivers enable you to access your instance using Remote Desktop.
-Starting with Windows Server 2008 R2, instances use either AWS PV, Intel Network Adapter, or the Enhanced Networking drivers.
-Instances with Windows Server 2003 and Windows Server 2008 use Citrix PV drivers.
+Instances use either AWS PV, Intel Network Adapter, or the Enhanced Networking drivers.
 For more information, see Paravirtual drivers for Windows instances.

 Before you begin an in-place upgrade